FAQ - 500 error or blank page

 A blank page indicates that two things happened:

-- A fatal error occured while creating the web page.
+- A fatal error occurred while creating the web page.

 - Your web-server (e.g. apache, nginx, IIS) is configured not to display fatal errors on the screen.